bright/bright.github.io/_posts/2016-10-22-reactiveswift-manage-your-memory.md

 There are always edge cases, that may cause a headache when choosing between `unowned` and `weak`, but as the time goes, you'll find it easier and easier to work with them!
 See you next time!

 *This article is cross-posted with my [my personal blog](https://eliaszsawicki.com/).*

+*This article is available at [a new location](https://brightinventions.pl/blog/reactiveswift-manage-your-memory)*